-Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this idyllic Southeast Asian archipelago.
+Watching a crucifixion in the Philippines isn’t the first thing you think of when you imagine this friendly Southeast Asian archipelago.

 With deep catholic traditions and an unapologetic religious conviction, it’s really no surprise that such a tradition should exist in the Philippines.
 Reenacting this famous biblical event for one of Christianity’s holiest days, I’m almost certain that you won’t experience an Easter like this anywhere else on the planet.

 So what makes devotees go to such extreme lengths during the crucifixion, and is there more to this, than what looks like, on the surface, a graphic act of self-mutilation?

 Let’s take a look at this modern phenomenon of crucifixion in the Philippines during the Easter period, and what it really feels like to witness such an archaic act in the modern-day.

 Why Do They Perform Crucifixion in The Philippines?!